Skip to main content

 • Do not shoot an arrow straight up in the air.

-• Wear an armguard and finger protection while shooting bows and arrows.
+• Wear an armguard and use finger protection or use a release aid while shooting bows and arrows.

 • Handle arrows carefully.
 Protect yourself and the arrow points with a covered arrow quiver.